kammitama5/kammitama5.github.io/_posts/2023-04-28-Friday-April-28th.md

 to mine in terms of the pivoting and obstacles.
 It was *so* encouraging.
 I also learned that apparently European bread and chocolate is a pretty great combination after being coaxed to try some.
-- I remember chatting with an Israeli researcher about how much I had wanted to do this for the longest time, and how much tougher it had been for me to join the community and to find my way, and he responded by saying that "nothing that is truly worth something is easy".
+- I remember chatting with an Israeli researcher about how much I had wanted to do this for the longest time, and how much tougher it had been for me to join the community and to find my way, and he responded by saying that "nothing that is truly worth doing is easy".
 It warmed my heart!
 I had another moment when I wanted to turn into a ball of tears when a friend of mine excitedly told me that she had presented her first talk ever at this conference workshop, and we both celebrated presenting together.
 "We are doing the thing!"
 I said excitedly.
 There was so much of that!
 It was just the kind of space where you could celebrate the achievements of everyone, no matter how big or small.